sakir-shaikh/DSA/Strivers/SDESheet/Strings/LongestCommonPrefix/Question.md

-Longest Common Prefix
+# Longest Common Prefix

-Problem Statement
+## Problem Statement

 Write a function to find the longest common prefix string amongst an array of strings.
 If there is no common prefix, return an empty string "".

-Examples
+## Examples

-Example 1:
+### Example 1

 Input: strs = ["flower","flow","flight"]
 Output: "fl"
 Explanation: The longest common prefix among "flower", "flow", and "flight" is "fl".

-Example 2:
+### Example 2

 Input: strs = ["dog","racecar","car"]
 Output: ""
 Explanation: There is no common prefix among the input strings.

-Example 3:
+### Example 3

 Input: strs = ["apple"]
 Output: "apple"
 Explanation: With only one string, the string itself is the longest common prefix.

-Constraints
-1
-le
-textstrs.length
-le200
+## Approach

+- Compare characters of all strings at each index.
+- Stop when a mismatch is found or the end of any string is reached.

+## Edge Cases

+- Array is empty.
+- Array contains only one string.
+- Strings have no common prefix.

+## Complexity

+- Time: O(S) where S is the sum of all characters in all strings.
+- Space: O(1)

+## Implementation Notes

+- Use vertical scanning or horizontal scanning.

+## References

+- Tags: String, Array, Prefix

 0
 le